 GLP-1 receptor agonists are part of new group of injectable drugs that control blood glucose with three different mechanisms: 1) by mimicking natural GLP-1 hormones to increase insulin secretion; 2) by suppressing pancreatic glucagon secretion (glucagon typically raises blood glucose levels); and 3) by slowing gastric emptying, or the passage of food from the stomach to the small intestine (Garber, 2011; Shyangdan, 2011).
-GLP-1 agonists can be used as a monotherapy, or in combination with sulfonylureas, metformin, thiazolinediones, or insulin glargine, a long-acting basal insulin analog (described in more detail later in this section).
-Available versions of GLP-1 include exenatide (Byetta[®], Bydureon[®], and Bydureon Pen [®], AstraZeneca plc) and liraglutide (Victoza[®], Novo Nordisk A/S).
+GLP-1 receptor agonists can be used as a monotherapy, or in combination with sulfonylureas, metformin, thiazolinediones, or insulin glargine, a long-acting basal insulin analog (described in more detail later in this section).
+Available versions of GLP-1 receptor agonists include exenatide (Byetta[®], Bydureon[®], and Bydureon Pen[®], AstraZeneca plc) and liraglutide (Victoza[®], Novo Nordisk A/S), albiglutide (Tanzeum[TM], GlaxoSmithKline plc), and dulaglutide (Trulicity[TM], Eli Lilly and Company).
 Byetta was approved in 2005 and is administered twice daily prior to morning and evening mealtimes.
-Bydureon, approved in 2012, is a newer long-acting formulation that only requires a weekly injection.
+Bydureon, approved in 2012, is a newer longacting formulation that only requires a weekly injection.
 Victoza is injected once daily and received FDA approval in 2010.
-Potential advantages of GLP-1 agonists include their selective effects on insulin (i.e., insulin secretion is only stimulated when blood glucose levels are elevated, thereby reducing the risk of hypoglycemia when taken alone), and the promotion of weight loss given their mechanism of action (Garber, 2011).
+Tanzeum and Trulicity are newer formulations, both receiving FDA approval in 2014.
+Potential advantages of GLP-1 receptor agonists include their selective effects on insulin (i.e., insulin secretion is only stimulated when blood glucose levels are elevated, thereby reducing the risk of hypoglycemia when taken alone), glucagon suppression in the presence of glucose, and the promotion of weight loss given their mechanism of action (Garber, 2011; Bydureon® package insert, 2014).
 The most common side effects include nausea, diarrhea, and vomiting (Cernea, 2011).
-Serious adverse events may include pancreatitis, though a direct association with GLP-1 agonist treatment is not well established (Cernea, 2011).
-Available GLP-1 agonists also include black box warning labels for thyroid tumors due to studies done in animals suggesting a correlation (Micromedex® Healthcare Series, v.
+Serious adverse events may include pancreatitis, though a direct association with GLP-1 receptor agonist treatment is not well established (Cernea, 2011; Egan et al., 2014).
+Available GLP-1 receptor agonists also include black box warning labels for thyroid tumors due to studies done in animals suggesting a correlation (Micromedex[®] Healthcare Series, v.
 2.).
-This effect in humans remains unknown, but the drug is contraindicated in individuals with a family or personal history of certain thyroid cancers (Micromedex® Healthcare Series, v.
+This effect in humans remains unknown, but the drug is contraindicated in individuals with a family or personal history of certain thyroid cancers (Micromedex[®] Healthcare Series, v.
 2.).